DIRACGrid/DIRAC/README.rst

 For DIRAC server installation instructions, see the `web page <https://dirac.readthedocs.io/en/latest/AdministratorGuide/ServerInstallations/InstallingDiracServer.html>`__.

-For python 2 installations, the supported distributions are EL7 (e.g. CC7).

-As of DIRAC 7.2 there is also **experimental** support for Python 3 based clients (which are to considered production level from DIRAC 7.3).
-As of DIRAC 7.3 there is also **experimental** support for Python 3 based servers (which are to considered production level from DIRAC 8.0).
+DIRAC 7.3 adds support for Python 3 based clients and servers (which are production level from DIRAC 8.0).
 We recommend transitioning to Python 3 clients during using DIRAC 7.2 and Python 3 servers using DIRAC 7.3.

 There are three available options for installation: